 A path zigzags down the valley wall as spray from the falls clings to dense green foliage and cools the air.

 The signs forbidding swimming are ignored by tourists and locals alike.
-Boat rides are available for very affordable prices to get a unique vantage point of the falls.
+Boat rides are available at very affordable prices, offering a unique vantage point of the falls.

 Tour // Day trip from Marrakech to Ouzoud Waterfall

-Set in the northern reaches of the High Atlas mountains, many say Aït Bouguemez is the most beautiful valley in Morocco.
+Set in the northern reaches of the High Atlas Mountains, Aït Bouguemez is often considered the most beautiful valley in Morocco.

-A patchwork of wheat and barley fields are fed by a maze of irrigation channels dropping from terraced hills.
+A patchwork of wheat and barley fields is fed by a maze of irrigation channels dropping from terraced hills.

 It’s a sea of green under the towering rocky summit of M’Goun Massif – the third highest in Morocco.

-Berber villages dot the landscapes, and their way of life is ever-present in the valley.
+Berber villages dot the landscape, and their way of life is ever-present in the valley.

 Getting here is a little trickier than in other Atlas Mountain destinations.